SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_3/phase3_decisions.md

 #### 3.1 Objective

-- Generate a new, balanced, annotation-ready dataset of extracted clinical entities for transformer validation, while avoiding overlap with the previously sampled dataset.
+- Generate a new, balanced, annotation-ready dataset of extracted clinical entities for transformer validation
+- Ensure no overlap with the previously sampled dataset (based on defined deduplication criteria)

 ---

 #### 3.2 Deduplication Strategy

-Sampling strategy is exactly the same as before, with the following key steps:
+The sampling procedure is identical to the original approach, with the addition of a pre-filtering step to remove previously sampled entities:

-1. Sample by `entity_type` to ensure class balance across SYMPTOM, INTERVENTION, and CLINICAL_CONDITION
+1. Sample by `entity_type` to enforce class balance across:
-2. Concatenate the 3 entity types together to form a single dataset of 600 samples (200 per entity type)
+   - SYMPTOM
+   - INTERVENTION
+   - CLINICAL_CONDITION
+2. Sample 200 entities per class (total = 600 samples)
+3. Concatenate all classes into a single dataset
-3. Randomly shuffle the dataset with a fixed seed for reproducibility
+4. Shuffle using a fixed random seed for reproducibility

-The critical new addition when sampling is the addition of filtering logic for deduplication.
-To prevent duplicates between the new sample and the previous 600 annotated entities:
+To prevent overlap with the original annotated dataset, a filtering step is applied before sampling:

-- We perform row-level deduplication based on the five key columns which the trasnformer uses: `sentence_text`, `entity_text`, `entity_type`, `concept`, `task`.
+- Row-level deduplication is performed using the five key fields used by the transformer:
+  - `sentence_text`, `entity_text`, `entity_type`, `concept`, `task`
-- Tuple-based comparison is used for this purpose:
+- Tuple-based comparison is used:
-  - The row-wise structure (`df_tuples`) is kept as a pandas Series of tuples, aligned with the DataFrame, to generate a boolean mask for filtering.
+  - `df_tuples`: pandas Series of row-wise tuples (aligned with the full dataset)
-  - Only the lookup structure (`existing_tuples`) is converted to a set for efficient membership testing.
+  - `existing_tuples`: set of tuples from the previously sampled dataset (used for efficient lookup)
+- Rows in the full dataset are excluded if their tuple representation exists in the previous sample.

+This ensures that:

+- No entity-context combination (under these fields) is repeated across datasets
-- This approach ensures that any entity-context combination already present in the previous sample is excluded from the new dataset, regardless of row index or repeated occurrences.
+- Deduplication is independent of row index or dataset ordering

-Due to the nature of this deduplication, it will deduplicate any rows which match those 5 columns, meaning that repeated entities in a sentence are treated as duplicates. this is becayse the trasnformer does not get access to the indexes anyways so essentially when training those are duplicates

-Therefore it will be expected that there will be >600 rows removed from the dataset since some of the entities in the 600 sampled entities will correspond to more than 1 row in the dataset based on the match to the 5 columns as we dont include the other columns such as the indexes for thr specific entity, so repeated entities at different index position in a senetnce will be essentially treated as the same

-This is fine though as it still aligns with what the trasnformer sees, and also is technically better therefore, since it means that the new sampled entities will always be completely unique and not be considered duplicates by the trasnformer.
+There are important implications:

+- Deduplication is based on exact matches across the five columns only
+- Entity span positions (e.g. character indices) are not included
+- As a result:
+  - Multiple rows referring to the same entity within the same sentence are treated as duplicates
+  - More than 600 rows may be removed during filtering, since a single annotated entity can correspond to multiple rows in the raw dataset

+This is intentional and aligned with the model design:

+- The transformer does not use positional indices
+- Therefore, such rows are functionally identical from the model’s perspective

 ---

 #### 3.3 Sampling Workflow

-The logic is implemented in sample_additional_entities.py and follows these steps:
+The logic is implemented in `sample_additional_entities.py` and mirrors the original sampling pipeline, with the addition of a deduplication step prior to sampling.

+**Workflow:**

+1. **Load extraction candidates**
+   - Read JSONL file (`1 line = 1 entity`)
+   - Extract relevant fields:
+     - `note_id`, `section`, `concept`, `entity_text`, `entity_type`, `sentence_text`, `negated`, `task`, `confidence`

+2. **Convert to structured dataset**
+   - Flatten records into a pandas DataFrame (`df`)

+3. **Load existing annotated sample**
+   - Load previously sampled dataset (`annotation_sample_raw.csv`, n = 600)

+4. **Apply deduplication (new step)**
+   - Define deduplication columns:
+     - `sentence_text`, `entity_text`, `entity_type`, `concept`, `task`
+   - Convert both datasets into tuple representations:
+     - `df_tuples` (Series) for row-wise alignment
+     - `existing_tuples` (set) for efficient lookup
+   - Filter dataset:
+     - Remove rows present in `existing_tuples`
+     - Result: `df_filtered` contains only unseen samples

+5. **Perform stratified sampling**
+   - For each `entity_type`:
+     - SYMPTOM
+     - INTERVENTION
+     - CLINICAL_CONDITION
+   - Sample `N_PER_CLASS = 200`
+   - Enforces balanced class distribution

+6. **Combine sampled data**
+   - Concatenate class-specific samples into a single dataset (n = 600)

+7. **Shuffle dataset**
+   - Apply random shuffle (`random_state = 42`)
+   - Reduces ordering bias for annotation

+8. **Prepare for annotation**
+   - Add empty column:
+     - `is_valid` (ground truth label placeholder)

+9. **Save outputs**
+   - `additional_annotation_sample_raw.csv` (always overwritten)
+   - `additional_annotation_sample_labeled.csv` (created only if not already present)

 ---

 #### 3.4 Sampling Results

-Terminal valdiation shows:
+Terminal output confirms successful execution of the sampling pipeline:

 - Loaded 47,487 total entities
-- retained 46,674 entities
+- Retained 46,674 entities after deduplication
-- Final sample size of 600 entities
+- Final sampled dataset size: 600 entities

-This shows that the deduplication worked, where 813 rows were removed, which is expected as there is most likelymultiple appearneces of the entities from the rpevious sample in the full extraction
+A total of 813 rows were removed during deduplication:

+- This is expected, as multiple rows in the full extraction dataset can correspond to the same entity-context combination (based on the deduplication columns).
+- These are treated as duplicates and removed prior to sampling.

+The final dataset therefore consists entirely of new, non-overlapping samples under the defined matching criteria.

 ---